Chart Color Schemes

 Fennell Bay is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Fennell Bay's dwelling structures, as per the latest Census, consisted of 88.1% houses and 11.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Fennell Bay was at 41.3%, with mortgaged dwellings at 34.8% and rented dwellings at 24.0%.
-The median monthly mortgage repayment was $1,734, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent in Fennell Bay was $368, compared to Non-Metro NSW's $330.
-Nationally, Fennell Bay's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Dwelling structure in Fennell Bay, as evaluated at the latest Census, consisted of 88.1% houses and 11.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Fennell Bay was at 41.3%, similar to Regional NSW, with the rest of dwellings either mortgaged (34.8%) or rented (24.0%).
+The median monthly mortgage repayment in the area was $1,734, higher than Regional NSW's average of $1,733.
+The median weekly rent figure was recorded at $368, compared to Regional NSW's $330.
+Nationally, Fennell Bay's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing